Benjamineboson/Inheritance_Exercises_Lexicon/README.md

 b.Iterate through the array and only print out the books that are instanceof the Loanable interface.

-c.terate through the array and only print out the book that is not loanable.
+c.Iterate through the array and only print out the book that is not loanable.

 d.Iterate through the array and only print out the book that has the category CHILD.